Amasis II: Egypt's wealth

 Amasis brought Egypt into closer contact with Greece than ever before.
 Herodotus relates that under his prudent administration, Egypt reached a new level of wealth; Amasis adorned the temples of Lower Egypt especially with splendid monolithic shrines and other monuments (his activity here is proved by existing remains).
 For example, a shrine built by him was excavated at Tell Nebesha.

 Amasis was described by Herodotus as a philhellene.
 He assigned the commercial colony of Naucratis on the Canopic branch of the Nile to the Greeks, and when the temple of Delphi was burnt, he contributed 1,000 talents to the rebuilding.
 He also married a Greek princess named Ladice daughter of King Battus III and made alliances with Polycrates of Samos and Croesus of Lydia.
 Montaigne cites the story by Herodotus that Ladice cured Amasis of his impotence by praying to Aphrodite.

 Under Amasis, Egypt's agricultural based economy reached its zenith.
 Herodotus, who visited Egypt less than a century after Amasis II's death, writes that:

 It is said that it was during the reign of Ahmose II (Amasis) that Egypt attained its highest level of prosperity both in respect of what the river gave the land and in respect of what the land yielded to men and that the number of inhabited cities at that time reached in total 20,000.

+His kingdom consisted probably of Egypt only, as far as the First Cataract, but to this he added Cyprus, and his influence was great in Cyrene, Libya.

+According to Herodotus Amasis II strengthened his influence in Cyrene when he married its Greek princess Ladice of Cyrene; may be there was an additional reason, such as a desire for a Greek woman.